kubrakilicaslan/kubrakilicaslan/README.md

 # Hi there, I'm Kübra! 👋

-I'm a passionate Computer Engineering student from Turkey, focusing on System Engineering, Machine Learning, and Front-End Development.
+I'm a Computer Engineer focused on building scalable digital products at the intersection of system design, AI, and user experience.

  - Currently diving into System Design and Deep Learning
  - Developing projects with Python and React